-Background on NLEB as Threatened
+NLEB as a Threatened Species

-A “threatened” status under the ESA means that the species is likely to become endangered in the foreseeable future throughout its range.
-A “4(d) rule” is tool for threatened species that USFWS can use to provide flexibility by allowing some activities that do not harm the species to continue, while focusing “take” (i.e. impact) prohibitions in areas that are most sensitive to species recovery.
+Following rapid population decline due to a deadly fungus called white-nose syndrome, the United States Fish and Wildlife Service listed the bat species as threatened under the Endangered Species Act (ESA) in 2015, with a final 4(d) rule published in 2016.
+A “threatened” status under the ESA means that the species will likely become an endangered species in the foreseeable future throughout its range.
+A “4(d) rule” is a tool for threatened species that USFWS can use to provide flexibility by allowing some activities that do not harm the species to continue while focusing on “take” (impact) prohibitions in areas that are most sensitive to species recovery.

 For the NLEB, the final 4(d) rule enforces take prohibitions ONLY in the following situations:

-- Areas affected by white-nose syndrome AND
+Areas affected by white-nose syndrome AND

-- Projects within a hibernaculum (cave or mine) OR the project involves tree removal within 0.25 miles of a known hibernaculum OR the project involves tree removal within 150 feet
+Projects within a hibernaculum (cave or mine) OR the project involves tree removal within 0.25 miles of a known hibernaculum, OR the project involves tree removal within 150 feet

-As long as NLEB is listed as threatened with a 4(d) rule, most projects in the NLEB range are not required to consider impacts to the bat unless they meet one of the 4(d) rule criteria listed above.
-If, as a result of this order, USFWS elevates NLEB to endangered, then the 4(d) rule will no longer apply and consideration of impacts to NLEB will be required across the entire range.
+As long as the northern bats are listed as threatened with a 4(d) rule, most projects in the NLEB range are not required to consider impacts to the bat unless they meet one of the 4(d) rule criteria listed above.
+If, as a result of this order, USFWS elevates NLEB to endangered, then the 4(d) rule will no longer apply, and a new requirement to consider the impacts on NLEB will exist across the entire range.